How to Lock Mac Easily in 6 Ways: For All Mac Models

 Applies to: Mac models with Touch ID, Mac equipped with Magic Keyboard with Touch ID; macOS Big Sur or later

 Some MacBook models have Touch ID.
-If your MacBook is one of them and is running macOS Big Sur, macOS Monterey, macOS Ventura or macOS Sonoma, then you can use Touch ID to do the locking.
+If your MacBook is one of them and is running macOS Big Sur, macOS Monterey or macOS Ventura or later, then you can use Touch ID to do the locking.

 With this method, only one step is required.
 That is to place your finger on Touch ID for one second.
 Note that you need to use the finger with which you set up Touch ID.